Younger women now earn at least as much or more than men in 22 metro areas

 “The older a woman is, the more time she has had to have been passed up for a promotion, to have gotten a slighter smaller raise compared to an equivalent male colleague, or to have made a career sacrifice for her family,” said Betsey Stevenson, a professor of public policy and economics at the University of Michigan.

-Women are less likely to be mentored at work and less likely to receive management training, says Alexandra Kalev, a professor of anthropology with the University of Tel Aviv.
-They also are more likely to be routed to a less valued jobs even when they have sought-after technical skills.
+Women are less likely to be mentored at work and less likely to receive management training, says Alexandra Kalev, a professor of anthropology at Tel Aviv University.
+They also are more likely to be routed to less-valued jobs even when they have sought-after technical skills.
 And maternity leave can derail them into a “mommy track” with fewer opportunities for promotion, even at companies with generous leave policies.

 “In short, because companies’ career systems are such that they offer more opportunities to men, men get more opportunities to advance and to keep their jobs longer — and this translates to growing pay gaps as the years pass,” Kalev said.

 Pew’s recent findings, experts say, line up with other research examining women’s earnings at different ages.
-A 2014 study by Harvard University’s Claudia Golden concluded that the pay gap between men and women has narrowed significantly in terms of work hours and earnings, especially for young women.
-And a separate Pew study from 2021 found wage gap for female workers aged 25 to 34 earned 93 cents for every dollar a man in the their age group.
+A 2014 study by Harvard University’s Claudia Goldin concluded that the pay gap between men and women has narrowed significantly in terms of work hours and earnings, especially for young women.

 Experts say the salary gains by young women appear to be driven by a mix of education and awareness.
 Pay equity laws have pressured employers to justify their decisions with respect to compensation, making it easier for women to bargain for more.